 - 2.10.1.
 Warning/Cautions/Advisories.
 The warning/caution/advisory system provides visual indications of normal spacecraft operation and system malfunctions affecting safe operation of the spacecraft.
 The spacecraft has warning lights mounted across the upper bow of the windshield.
 Warnings and cautions also appear on the CVI. - 2.10.2.
 Proximity Warning.
 The on-board proximity warning system alerts crew when an object is near to the spacecraft that it may cause damage.
 A warning icon will appear at the edge of the CVI indicating the approaching objects direction. - 2.10.3.
 Ejection seats.
-The spacecraft is fitted with an Ejection seat in the cockpit.
-The F7C-M is fitted with two ejection seats, one in forward and one in the rear cockpit.
+The spacecraft is fitted with two Ejection seats, one in the cockpit and one in the dorsal turret.
 The Ejection seats are ballistic catapult/rocket systems that provide the pilot with a quick, safe, and positive means of escape from the spacecraft.
 Ejection is initiated by pulling the ejection control handle. - 2.10.4.
 Ejection Control Handle.
 The ejection control handle, located between the crew's legs on the front of the seat pan, is the only means by which ejection is initiated.
 The handle, moulded in the shape of a loop, can be grasped by one or two hands.
 To initiate ejection, pull the handle from its housing. - 2.10.5.
 Self Destruct.
 The spacecraft is equipped with a self-destruct function that will totally destroy the spacecraft in an emergency.

-Figure 2-23 CVI Warnings/Advisories
+Figure 2-20 CVI Warnings/Advisories